Skip to main content

 This page describes the installation of packages on /scratch.
 One has to remember, though, that files stored in the HPC scratch file system are subject to the HPC Scratch old file purging policy:

-Files on the /scratch file system that have not been accessed for 60 or more days will be purged (see HPC Storage for details).
+Automatic deletion of your files Files on the /scratch file system that have not been accessed for 60 or more days will be purged (see HPC Storage for details).
+Click to see how you can work around this limitation.

 • Reinstall your packages if some of the files get deleted